endurantgames/cosmiclegends/src/classes/dynamo.md

 ## Class Ability: Energy Reserve

 You're overflowing with energy.
-If you start the Hero Turn with no Might points, you regain 1 Might.
+If you start the Hero Turn with less than two Might points, you regain 1 Might.

 ## Power Words